13 September 2009

 What's slowly becoming clear is this: that if I'd found all this so unbearable five years ago, that I'd decided (haphazardly, superciliously) to leave, then it's only gotten worse.

-Whenever I'm stuck in traffic, suffering the grievous injury of getting cut off by shit-for-brains motorists and bus drivers (fucking-A, EDSA bus drivers should be castrated), I always find myself stewing in my car and reciting in my head everything I hate about the Philippines.
-(But, seriously, I don't understand how people think it's acceptable to add 2 more lanes to a 3-lane road.
+Whenever I'm stuck in traffic, suffering the grievous injury of getting cut off by shit-for-brains motorists and bus drivers (EDSA bus drivers should be castrated), I always find myself stewing in my car and reciting in my head everything I hate about the Philippines.
+(But, seriously, I don't understand how people think it's acceptable to add an extra lane to a 3-lane road.
 And, when that road narrows, because there's no fucking way it won't, everyone cuts everyone off, and I'm left cursing at the heavens, like a heart attack on a stick.)

 But, I gave the decision to move back home more thought and care than I'd given to the decision to leave it.
 It was a conscious and deliberate decision, one that I made after a disgusting amount of soul-searching.
 (Although, I realize now that the prurient romance of wandering about Central & Eastern Europe certainly colored things.)
 A part of me (that part that isn't heartsick and tired of all this shit) would like to see this through.